The Addams Family – a new musical

 Overall, this production highlights the inherent difficulty of show choice for amateur companies where more often than not the “bums on seats” factor wins over substance.

-That said, the success of a production should always be considered on the sum of its parts and in particular on what the company can control.
+That said, the success of a production should always be considered on the sum of its parts.
 On that measure the Q has presented a production that audiences will enjoy despite its empirical challenges and for that they deserve snaps.